Argentina's Macri sworn in as president, ousting Peronists

-BUENOS AIRES Mauricio Macri took office as Argentina's first non-Peronist president in more than a decade on Thursday, promising to end policies of leftist populism and revive the South American country's ailing economy.
+BUENOS AIRES Mauricio Macri took office as Argentina's first non-Peronist president in 16 years on Thursday, ending more than a decade of leftist populism with a promise to revive the South American country's ailing economy.

-Macri began his 4-year term in a ceremony snubbed by his predecessor, Cristina Fernandez, following a rancorous argument over where the handover of power should take place.
+Macri began his 4-year term in a ceremony snubbed by his predecessor, Cristina Fernandez, following a spat over where the handover of power should take place.

-The 56-year-old Macri, his wife and daughter were escorted by horse-riding guards through streets packed with cheering supporters waving the national flag and yellow balloons, the colour of Macri's "Let's Change" alliance.
+The 56-year-old Macri, his wife and daughter were escorted by horeseback-mounted guards through streets packed with cheering supporters waving the national flag and yellow balloons, the color of Macri's "Let's Change" alliance.

-In his first speech as president, the former centre-right mayor of Buenos Aires vowed to make the economy grow, lift all Argentines out of poverty and tackle endemic graft.
+In his first speech as president, the former center-right mayor of Buenos Aires vowed to grow the economy, lift all Argentines out of poverty and tackle endemic graft.

 "Multiplying job opportunities is the only way to achieve prosperity where, today, there is an unacceptable level of poverty," Macri told lawmakers moments after taking his oath in the National Assembly.